Google Analytics UTM tagging

 Google Analytics dimensions

 Google Analytics thinks of incoming visits in terms of a few dimensions.
-These dimensions are used for categorizing visitors in different buckets so you can understand where the website traffic is coming from.
+These dimensions are used for categorizing visitors into different buckets so you can understand where the website traffic is coming from.
 This helps you determine which marketing efforts are working well and which need adjustments.

 There are five primary dimensions under your control that can be used for slicing up the traffic data: